BrianLusina/PythonSnips/Math Algos/Readme.md

 110 is not a vampire number since there are three 1's in the multiplicands, but only two 1's in the product
 Create a function that can receive two 'fangs' and determine if the product of the two is a valid vampire number.

+## FizzBuzz

+Task
+Write a program that prints the integers from   1   to   100   (inclusive).

+But:

+  for multiples of three,   print   Fizz     (instead of the number) for multiples of five,   print   Buzz     (instead of the number) for multiples of both three and five,   print   FizzBuzz     (instead of the number)

+The   FizzBuzz   problem was presented as the lowest level of comprehension required to illustrate adequacy.